wimbeaumont/PdevUtils/README.md

 the scpitest is a simple program for the parser test.
 It use the scpi-parser lib and a "application" lib ( scpitest/lib )

+The files scpiparser.cpp .h  have to move to the scpi-parser lib.
+But that is not possible for now as these file contains a class whiel the scpi-parser lib is a c lib (not c++)

 scpi_server   is a program that listen to a socket , interprete the SCPI commands and responds.

 The server uses scpi-parser  and the application lib (scpitest/lib )